Important information for Materials applicants

 EPSRC studentships that are not either advertised or offered under our 'earmarked' scheme normally will be offered to suitable good applicants for projects advertised in our 'All Projects' list.
 One or two of these studentships may be offered to world-class applicants (those of similar quality to successful Clarendon Scholarship applicants) following evaluation of the November applications, but normally we expect to award the majority following evaluation of the January applications.
 Overall there are many more projects advertised in the 'All Projects' category than the number of DTP studentships we have available.
 Hence, in a given year, some of the projects may be designated as ineligible for DTP funding (this will be indicated within the project advert).
 Prior to final ranking interviews will be held for all shortlisted applicants eligible for our non-earmarked EPSRC DTP studentships.

-Normally the most able and suitable eligible applicants, as judged against our Graduate Admissions Selection Criteria (see 'Entry Requirements'), are offered the awards; depending on availability, normally subject to a limitation of no more than one DTP studentship per supervisor per year.
+Normally the most able and suitable eligible applicants, as judged against our Materials Graduate Admissions Selection Criteria (see 'Entry Requirements'), are offered the awards; depending on availability, normally subject to a limitation of no more than one EPSRC DTP studentship per lead supervisor per year.
+In addition, normally the lead supervisor for an applicant who holds an offer of a Clarendon Scholarship will not be able also to recruit an applicant who is offered one of our annual quota of EPSRC DTP studentships*. *This restriction excludes advertised earmarked EPSRC DTP studentships.

 DETAILED GUIDANCE AND HOW TO APPLY